ceuk/mutt_dotfiles/README.md

 * abook (basic contact management)
 * goobook (if you want to use google contacts instead)
 * gcalcli (if you want to import events into a google calendar)
+* urlscan (to quickly show/open links within an email)
+* pandoc (if you want to compose HTML emails in markdown)

 ## Contents